-Overall responsibility for faculty hiring falls to the Office of the Provost, Vice Provost for Faculty Affairs.
+Overall responsibility for faculty hiring falls to the Office of the Provost, Vice Provost for Faculty Affairs and Development.

 Within each College, the Dean shall identify the operational lead in hiring (or may assume the role), usually an Associate Dean or a similar senior leader.
-These Dean's designees should be trained periodically on human resource processes, effective recruiting and credential review /interview best practices.
+These Dean's designees should be trained periodically on the processes, effective recruiting and credential review /interview best practices.

-Human Resources administers the PeopleAdmin software system.
+The search process is administered through the PeopleAdmin software system.
 The link to PeopleAdmin is https://hrjobs.csuohio.edu/hr/

-The Office for Institutional Equity has specific, limited responsibilities in each search related to non- discriminatory hiring, such as approving the search committee composition or certifying the pool of applicants.
+The Office for Institutional Equity has specific, limited responsibilities in each search related to nondiscriminatory hiring, such as approving the search committee composition or certifying the pool of applicants.

-The Division of Diversity and Inclusion is responsible for system-wide strategic planning to increase faculty diversity and maybe a resource for information and training.
+The Division of Campus Engagement and Diversity, Equity and Inclusion is responsible for system-wide strategic planning to increase faculty diversity and maybe a resource for information and training.